Sip Happens: The First Rule of Water Club: Sip! Don’t Chug!

 Even on four hours of sleep, I felt more rested.

-Not every night is perfect, but hydration helps my body bounce back faster, regardless of how long I sleep.
+Not every night was perfect, but hydration helped my body bounce back faster, regardless of how long I slept.

 • Lower anxiety.